 Best Souvenirs to Buy in Mexico

 The Spanish word for souvenir is recuerdo translating to reminder.
-The tequila sombrero combination may bring you back to that crazy night in Cancun, but Mexico has a long tradition of artisans creating beautiful pieces which will leave lasting memories of the colors and traditions of Mexico.
+The tequila sombrero combination may be seem like the best Mexican souvenirs Cancun could offer.
+However Mexico has a long tradition of artisans creating beautiful pieces which will leave lasting memories of the colors and traditions of Mexico.

 Souvenir Shopping Mexico for Fabrics and Clothing

 Mexico and music go hand in hand so it will be no surprise to find maracas and wooden flutes in abundance.
 If shopping for children of friends, consider that noise making souvenirs are not always a desired option.
-Depends on how much you like your friends.
+It depends on how much you like your friends.

 Quieter options include marionettas (puppets), dolls in traditional Mexican dress and who wouldn’t love a mini skull necklace?